Ballangeich: History

 Ballangeich was named by Captain John Eddington after the Pass of Ballangeich below Stirling Castle where he had played in his boyhood.
 He established the Ballangeich Run in 1841.
 He selected the property in 1840-41 and arrived there in 1842, establishing what is the Ballangeich Station of today.
 By 1872 he had acquired freehold to several allotments totalling over 2,000 acres and the north-west corner of Ballangeich following the 1869 Selection Act.

 The old station has a private cemetery in which many of the old pioneers have been laid to rest.
 At the time that Ballangeich was thrown open for selection, someone selected this piece of land known as "The Groves" on the bank of the Hopkins River.
 On hearing of this, Captain Eddington started off on horseback – at night – to lodge a petition that it be declared a cemetery.
 The letter signed by the superintendent Charles La Trobe, made the necessary grant dated 1848.

 On 16 February 1983, one of the Ash Wednesday fires started in Ballangeich, destroying many homes, farm buildings and livestock.
 The cause was believed to be poorly maintained power lines.

 Governance

-In local government, Ballageich is covered by the Shire of Moyne.
+In local government, Ballangeich is covered by the Shire of Moyne.
 It was previously located in the Shire of Mortlake 1864 to 1994.